archagon/archagon.net/_posts/2018-05-02-a-native-art-gallery-for-your-mac.md

 BackgroundifierBuddy expects your images to be organized into two directories: one containing your source images, and the other containing their converted, Backgroundified counterparts.
 This latter directory should be the directory selected for your wallpaper rotation in System Preferences.

 To start with, right-clicking on the menu bar icon shows your desktop, and right-clicking again moves onward to the next image.
-Moving the cursor away from the icon hides the desktop again.
+Moving the cursor away from the icon hides the desktop.

 With automatic conversion enabled, images dropped into the Source directory are immediately converted into wallpapers in the Output directory, just so long as the app is running.
 This means that obscure Folder Actions are no longer necessary for automatic conversion to work.